Research & Exploration Activity

 - INSIGHT (NASA Mars Lander 2016)

-- Co-investigator of the SEIS instrument (PI: P. Lognonne) and the meteorological package
+- Collaborator on the SEIS instrument (PI: P. Lognonne) and the meteorological package

 (Atmospheric Remote-sensing Infrared Exoplanet Large-survey , selected by ESA for a ~2027 launch):